-When a transfer is needed to alleviate verified medical problems of a serious or lifethreatening nature

-When there has been a verified threat of physical harm or criminal activity.
-Such circumstances may, at HACCC's discretion, include an assessment by law enforcement indicating that a family member is the actual or potential victim of a criminal attack, retaliation for testimony, a hate crime, or domestic violence, dating violence, sexual assault, or stalking.
-For victims of domestic violence dating violence, sexual assault or stalking, HACCC recognizes that the victim's safety is of utmost importance.
-HACCC shall give resource listing on domestic violence to families and as determined appropriate.
+- When a transfer is needed to alleviate verified medical problems of a serious or lifethreatening nature - When a family requests a transfer as a reasonable accommodation.
+Examples of a reasonable accommodation transfer include, but are not limited to, a transfer to a first floor unit for a person with mobility impairment, or a transfer to a unit with accessible features - When there has been a verified threat of physical harm or criminal activity.
+Such circumstances may, at HACCC's discretion, include an assessment by law enforcement indicating that a family member is the actual or potential victim of a criminal attack, retaliation for testimony, a hate crime, or domestic violence, dating violence, sexual assault, human trafficking, or stalking.
+For victims of domestic violence dating violence, sexual assault, human trafficking, or stalking, HACCC recognizes that the victim's safety is of utmost importance.
+HACCC shall provide the following information and resources resource listing on domestic violence to families and as determined appropriate-whenever HACCC becomes aware of any instance of dating violence, sexual assault, human trafficking, or stalking: - HACCC Version of Form HUD-5380 Notice Of Occupancy Rights Under The Violence Against Women Act (Exhibit 16-1) and the - HACCC Version of Form HUD-5382 Addendum (Exhibit 16-2) - HACCC Version of Form HUD-5381: Emergency Transfer Plan For Victims Of Domestic Violence, Dating Violence, Sexual Assault, Stalking, Or Human Trafficking (Exhibit 16-3)

-When a family requests a transfer as a reasonable accommodation.
+- HACCC Version of Form HUD-5383: Emergency Transfer Request For Certain Victims Of Domestic Violence, Dating Violence, Sexual Assault, Stalking, Or Human Trafficking (Exhibit 16-4) - When a family requests a transfer as a reasonable accommodation.
 Examples of a reasonable accommodation transfer include, but are not limited to, a transfer to a first floor unit for a person with mobility impairment, or a transfer to a unit with accessible features